roytang/blog/content/posts/2005/01/w3chart.md

 ][1]

 is a program to analyze Warcraft III replays.
-I don&'t know if my copy is old though, it doesn&'t seem to have a version number.
+I don't know if my copy is old though, it doesn't seem to have a version number.

  [1]: http://roytang.net/files/w3chart.exe